Advanced Certificate Student Handbook

 Laundry

-Each student is responsible for washing and drying his or her own clothes in the laundry room and should collect the dry clothes as soon as possible from there.
-Tokens for the use of the machines are available for purchase from the office.
-Students are responsible for ironing their clothes and may bring their own irons (220 volts).
+Each student is responsible for washing and drying his/her own clothes in the student laundry room and should collect the dry clothes as soon as possible from there.
+Tokens for the use of the machines are available for purchase from the dormitory supervisor.
+There is one iron available on every floor of the dormitory area.

 Privat Sphere

-Living together in a dormitory requires that the private sphere of the other is respected.
-The individual rooms of the students belong to their private sphere while the rest of the facilities (e.g., the student lounge) are available for community purposes.
+Living together in a dormitory requires that the private sphere of others is respected.
+The individual rooms of the students constitute their private sphere while the rest of the facilities (e.g., the Student Center) are available for community purposes.

 Living outside of the school